marksidell/dynips/README.md

 neither, the program generates a 16-character random string and prints it.

-NOTE: The program stores a hash of the key, not the key itself, so you must record any key the program generates yourself.
+NOTE: The program stores a hash of the key, not the key itself, so it's your responsibility to record any key the program generates.

 **edit**